kubernetes/enhancements/keps/sig-node/585-runtime-class/README.md

 control plane.
 RuntimeClasses are assigned to pods through a `runtimeClass` field on the `PodSpec`.
 This provides a new mechanism for supporting multiple runtimes in a cluster and/or node.

+See also [RuntimeClass Scheduling](runtime-class-scheduling.md) for the latest updates on scheduling.

 ## Motivation

 There is growing interest in using different runtimes within a cluster.
 [Sandboxes][] are the